Slavery and Human Trafficking Statement

 Our Company, Structure, and Supply Chain

 General Mills is a leading publicly traded, global manufacturer and marketer of branded consumer foods and wholesome natural pet food sold through retail stores.
 We are also a leading supplier to the North American foodservice and commercial baking industries.
 In addition to our consolidated operations, we have 50% interests in two strategic joint ventures that manufacture, and market food products sold in approximately 130 countries worldwide: our Cereal Partners Worldwide joint venture with Nestlé S.A. competes in the ready-to-eat cereal category in markets outside North America, and our Häagen-Dazs Japan, Inc. joint venture competes in the super-premium ice cream category in Japan.
-General Mills generated fiscal 2023 net sales of U.S. $20 billion, and General Mills’ share of non-consolidated joint-venture net sales totalled U.S. $950 million.
-As of May 28, 2023, General Mills had approximately 34,000 employees.
+General Mills generated fiscal 2024 net sales of U.S. $19.9 billion, and General Mills’ share of non-consolidated joint-venture net sales totalled U.S. $1.02 billion.
+As of May 26, 2024, General Mills had approximately 34,000 employees.

 Our Supply Chain